 - 1. Does your research involve radioactive materials, X-rays or lasers? - 2.
 Does the project involve Diving, Snorkeling or the use of Boats? - 3.
 Does the project involve the use of Hazardous Chemicals or Nanomaterials? - 4.
 Does the project involve the production of flame, smoke or heat or any combination of the three? - 5.
 Does the project involve field work (contact ehs@fau.edu)? - 6.
 Does the project involve the use of chartered Helicopters or Airplanes (contact ehs@fau.edu)?

-\NOTE: FAU students conducting research projects at external institutions (i.e., Scripps, MPFI, etc.) are required to complete FAU's EH&S trainings even if they have completed them elsewhere.
+FAU students conducting research projects at external institutions (e.g., Scripps) are required to complete the EH&S training here at FAU to receive grant funding.